 After I use the Anma, I use facial contouring massage to release the muscle memory that is behind the tugging and pulling on the face and neck.
 This can be done at home using your fingers or a device like the Clareblend Mini Microcurrent (Watch Lift it Like a Pro Here) or (Watch Massage with Me Here)

 These treatments can be done as maintenance once a week or daily if you have more to work on.
 If you're looking to seriously relieve muscle tension in the face, jaw, neck, or diminish wrinkles, doing a little bit every day is ideal.
 But do not go hog wild.
 The time spent doing this work is 2 – 3 minutes.
 Again, remember the face muscles are small and are not like the large muscles on the body.
 Be gentle!

-A treatment with the Anma followed by facial contour massage will release fascia, drain lymph, enhance oxygen and blood circulation, which in turn, helps tighten your skin, lift and contour the face.
+Treatment with the Anma followed by facial contour massage will release fascia, drain lymph, and enhance oxygen and blood circulation, which helps tighten your skin and lift and contour the face.
 Over time you will release unflattering muscle memory and age more gracefully.

 Want to get support with your skincare journey?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
 Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
 If you don’t find value in your membership, cancel within the 14 days at no charge.